ClaudioRMalvino/physics_TUI/README.md

 **Development Note:** Active development is paused as I focus on preparing for University of Cambridge (MPhil in Scientific Computing), but the project remains stable and fully usable.
 I may occasionally tinker with improvements during free time.

+**User Note**: This app was developed with dark mode themes in mind and not optimized for light themes.
+My apologies to anyone who needs to utilize light mode for accessibility purposes.

 ## Features

 - **Interactive TUI Interface** - Clean, keyboard-driven navigation